FNOB/fnob.github.com/README.markdown

 ## Payments

 We don't pay authors for writing articles.
 Instead we will link back to their _personal_ site.

+## Note for Authors

+Every author who joins the FNOB Community must obey the rules of FNOB:

-Authors must write a short and breif bio which shouldn't exceed 55 words.
+* Authors must write a short and breif bio not exceeding 55 words.
+* The post must either be by the author or a translation of some other post by the author.
+* In case of a translation, only articles in English are allowed to be posted.